patchew-project/kimchi/docs/API.md

         * format: Format of the image.
 Valid formats: qcow, qcow2, qed, raw, vmdk, vpc.
         * pool: Storage pool information
             * name: URI of the storagepool where template allocates vm disk.
+        * path (optional): Either pool or path to store the virtual disks should be specified
     * graphics *(optional)*: A dict of graphics paramenters of this template
         * type: The type of graphics.
 It can be VNC or spice or None.
             * vnc: Graphical display using the Virtual Network